pattonsgirl/CEG2350/Labs/Lab11/README.md

 7. DNS server address:
 8. Public IP used for communications outside subnet:

-- Note: These results are going to look boring at home, but interesting on more complex networks, like Wright State.
+- Note: These results are going to look boring at home, but interesting on more complex networks, like Wright State or Starbucks.
+While you are welcome to do this using your home network, play with these commands on other networks as well.
 At home you likely have one device (your router) that is the first stop for most requests (DHCP, DNS, and gateway to route traffic to the next stop).
 On a complex network, you'll see these addresses getting distributed to different devices - there is a device to connect to to request an address and network information (DHCP server), another that is a first stop for DNS resolution, and maybe another that is the gateway address that packets outside the network are forwarded to to find their destination.

-## Part 2 - Network Sniffing
+## Part 2 - Packet Capture

 Use your AWS instance for this part.
-You are going to analyze traffic on a network.
-For some exercises, you'll need to create two `ssh` connections to your AWS instance (like you did for the processes lab).
+For these some exercises, you'll need to create two `ssh` connections to your AWS instance (like you did for the processes lab).

+`tcpdump` is a command line utility that allows you to capture and analyze network traffic going through your system.
+Mind you, this is network traffic - **packets**. in your browser, you see web content that is assembled from packets.
+For this lab, you will craft a `tcpdump` command to analyze traffic over the AWS instance's network interface and apply filters so that you can focus on traffic going to / from specific hosts.

+`curl` (`cURL`) stands for client URL, is a command line tool that developers use to transfer data to and from a server.
+Since your AWS instance does not have a browser, `curl` is a command that will let you request data from a host and see the raw html that is returned.
+   - You can "verify" what you see as output from `curl` by going to your browser, going to a webpage, right clicking, and selecting view source.

 - **Useful Commands: `tcpdump`, `curl`**